justinlaw360/resume/README.md

 * Responsible for security operations of critical infrastructure, including threat intelligence analysis, incident response, and cloud security.
 * Develop security operations standards and guidelines, including AI security and API security.
 * Conduct vulnerability assessments and patch management.
+* Work closly with Legal department to execute DSAR in GDPR
+* Comply with international and industrial standards, ISO27001/2, CIS, NIST, PDPO.
 ### Information Security Manager at Nan Fung Group (Jul 2020 - Jan 2023):
 * Directly reported to the CIO and led the Information Security section.
 * Responsible for IT security and risk management for Nan Fung Group and its portfolio companies.